romankouz/project_ceo/README.md

       The optim argument is case sensitive.
       Additionally, the choice of "All" will train all of the optimizers at once.

+   3b.
+The choice of datasets include `"MNIST"` and `"CIFAR10"`.
+If time permits, a setting will be implemented such that
+       if the dataset exists in `torchvision.datasets`, the code will run with the optimizers, though optimizer conditions or convergence will be guaranteed.

 # Viewing Results
 1. Navigate to the root directory (.../project_ceo).